GenericException/SkidSuite/README.md

 | [Relevant articles](relevant.md)       | Links to varied articles/resources for Java reverse-engineering and general JVM topics. |
 | [Skidsuite2 successors](successors.md) | Links to tools that serve the same purposes as tools I previously included in SkidSuite. |

+## Obfuscation Samples

+A [list of obfuscation samples](obf/README.md) from different obfuscators.
+You can evaluate the effectiveness of each sample on your own terms with your own tools of choice.
+All samples are based on a [provided jar](obf/obf-sample-test.jar).

 ## Contributing

 If you have an informative article or useful tool please open an issue with a link or pull request with the changes to the relevant markdown files.